emma-on-github/transguide-uk/about.md

 ---

-### Disclaimer

-The information on this website is provided for general guidance only.
-It is not legal advice, medical advice, or a substitute for professional support.
-While I aim to keep all content accurate and up to date, laws, NHS processes, and organisational policies can change.
-Always check official sources or speak to a qualified professional before making decisions based on this information.
+The information on this page is intended for general guidance and may not reflect the most current laws, NHS processes, or organisational policies.
+Please check official sources or seek professional support before making decisions.

-This site may link to external organisations; I am not responsible for the content of those websites.
+External links are provided for convenience; I am not responsible for their content.